zorrex82/miscellaneous_scripts/README.md

 Anyway, I hope that this brief study of these libraries will assist in the development of more robust tools for Data Scientists and Machine Learning Engineers in general.
 If you can, please contribute and share your knowledge.

-**How to proceed to running this app**
+**How to proceed to running scripts**

-First, create a virtual environment
+For python scripts, first, create a virtual environment

 ``` python